 Absolute Monarchy - a form of government where the monarch (i.e. king or queen) rules unhindered, without any laws, constitution or legally organized opposition.
 Most often, a ruler inherits their office from a family member and usually rules until their death or their abdication.

 Acclamation - An acclamation, in its most common sense, is a form of election that does not use a ballot.

 Act - A law that has been passed by the legislature and approved by the president at the federal level or by the governor at the state level.

 Activist - A person who takes up a social or political cause and campaigns for it – for example, affordable housing or immigrant rights.

 Ad Hoc Committee - A committee that is formed to carry out a task and then breaks up when the task is over.

-ADOS - This term refers to all Black Americans who are descendants of formerly enslaved people and are committed to seeking reparations for chattel slavery and its ongoing consequences including the racial wealth gap, incarceration, systemic inequities in education and healthcare, redlining, and gentrification all of which disproportionately affect Black people in the United States.
+ADOS - This abbreviation stands for American Descendants of Slavery.
+It refers to all Black Americans who are descendants of formerly enslaved people.
+The originators of this term are committed to seeking reparations for chattel slavery and its ongoing consequences including the racial wealth gap, incarceration, systemic inequities in education and healthcare, redlining, and gentrification all of which disproportionately affect Black people in the United States.
 ADOS are also committed to advocating for policies that eliminate the discrimination experienced by Black people of all backgrounds in the US.
 (Source: Whiteness at Work)